invicticide/fractive/README.md

 This call enables or disables the history display.
 This might be useful if e.g. you created a custom template with a title bar that includes some kind of "toggle history" button.

+## Publishing

+When you're ready to share or test your story, you need to publish it.

+On Windows:

+	cd fractive
+	publish.bat path/to/story templates/basic.html true

+On Mac/*nicx:

+	cd fractive
+	./publish.sh path/to/story templates/basic.html true

+The publish script will compile all Markdown and Javascript files in the given story folder and spit out an `index.html` in that same location.
+Simply open that `index.html` in a browser to test, or upload it to your web server to publish it to the world.

 ## Examples

 There's an example story in `node_modules/fractive/examples/basic` which demonstrates some very basic concepts.
 Open the `index.html` to play the example, then check out the `text.md` and `script.js` to see how it was implemented.